Retro Web Design

 Retro Web Design: A Blast to The Past

-Many of our favorite websites’ looks and feels have changed.
-Their functionality has adapted to the internet’s growing media formats and features.
-To truly appreciate how far website designs have come, we must look at the roots and basis of how websites were created.
-Whether it is layout, color, typography, or introducing dynamic elements, the path to perfecting any website is still far away,
+Many of our favorite websites have changed appearance and functionality, adapting to the internet’s growing media formats and features.
+However, we must examine their origins to appreciate how far website designs have come.
+Whether it is layout, color, typography, or introducing dynamic elements, the path to perfecting any website is still far away.

 What is Web Design?